The number of active vendors in most organisations means that it is challenging, if not impossible, to effectively monitor them all.

 If there are no agreed measures in place and no way of tracking what went well or what failed (and why), the chance of improvement is correspondingly low.

-The ultimate goal is to move to world class vendor management but, depending on your starting point, that can involve up to three initial stages:
+The ultimate goal of KPIs is to move your business to world-class vendor management but, depending on your starting point, that can involve up to three initial stages:

 Many enterprises reach the exploring phase before stalling.
 The main reason for this is the need to move from one-way to two-way measurement.